lindseypgill/servicemanager-config/servicemanager-config/administration/hai.md

 ## OpenAI Usage
 Usage of the OpenAI API's goes through an API Key provided by hornbill.
 Currently there are no usage limits outside the limits provided by OpenAI.
-It is possible to override the API to use an API Key of your organisation's choice by overriding the system setting **integration.openai.apiKey**.
+It is possible to override the API to use an API Key of your organization's choice by overriding the system setting **integration.openai.apiKey**.

 Further details on this here: https://docs.hornbill.com/esp-fundamentals/productivity/ai-assist